Autodesk-Forge/forge-configurator-inventor/AWS-CICD/README.md

 * Usage:
   * npm install
   * node index.js
-  * outputs are stored in the AWS-CICD/CodeBuild/projects folder for codeBuild and AWS-CICD/codepipeline.json file for the pipeline
+  * outputs are stored in the AWS-CICD/CodeBuild/projects folder for codeBuild and the AWS-CICD/codepipeline.json file for the pipeline